More from our experts

 Form W-3 is used to share information from your employees’ annual W-2s with the Social Security Administration.

-Form W-3 is used to share all the information from your employees’ annual W-2s with the Social Security Administration.
+Form W-3 is used to summarize the numbers you reported on all Forms W-2 filed during the year.
+It shows the total employee wages you paid, the taxable portion of those wages, and all the taxes you withheld from your employee’s paychecks throughout the year.
+No taxes need to be paid when you file Form W-3, so it’s just an informational form that lets the Social Security Administration know about your business’ employment activities during the year.
 It serves as a summary sheet, providing the totals for the boxes on each employee’s Form W-2.
 It is important to keep in mind that it must be used by employers, even if only one W-2 is filed.

 Please note